Public art in Qatar: Hahn by Katharina Fritsch

 Hahn is a 4.72 m blue sculpture of a rooster which was created by German artist Katharina Fritsch.
 The sculpture is located at the outside the Shereton Hotel in Doha and is made of steel and polyester resin.

 Here We Hear by Suki Seokyeong Kang

 Made of steel, marble, and various sculptures that each provide shelter and open space is Here We Hear created by Korean artists Suki Seokyeong Kang.
 She combines traditions with contemporary art and literary discourses to allow visitors to use the space of the sculpture to share their own stories with one another.

 Smoke by Tony Smith

 American artist Tony Smith (died 1980) created the original wooden Smoke sculpture in 1967, which is located at the Los Angeles County Museum of Art (LACMA).
 A replica of the sculpture was created in 2010 and placed at the Doha Convention and Exhibition Centre.
-The aluminium sculpture is made up of 5 tetrahedrons and 45 extended octahedrons which stands more than 7 meters in height over two tiers.
+The aluminium sculpture is made up of 5 tetrahedrons and 45 extended octahedrons which stands more than 7 m in height over two tiers.

+Never Give Up by Georgie Poulariani

+Georgian artist Georgie Poulariani's sculpture "Never Give Up" depicting a "delicate butterfly breaking free" was unveiled at Katara Cultural Village in January 2025 as a work centred on resilience and cultural diversity.

+King Time by Emilio Medeiros

+In December 2025, Emilio Medeiros's three-metre (9.8 ft) aluminium sculpture "King Time", commemorating Uruguay's bicentenary and relations between Uruguay and Qatar, was unveiled in Katara Cultural Village.